Bush333/akeso-submission/README.md

 Steps :
 We need to first download and extract the MPIIGaze and MPIIFaceGace dataset
+  1. Install all the packages mentioned in requirements.txt
-  1.  python3 download_extract_dataset.py
+  2.  python3 download_extract_dataset.py
-  2.  python3 prepare_and_process_data.py
+  3.  python3 prepare_and_process_data.py
-  3. Execute final-ptge.ipynb  [ Implementation of Gaze Model, Calibration Model, Spaze Models.
+  4. Execute final-ptge.ipynb  [ Implementation of Gaze Model, Calibration Model, Spaze Models.
 Training and Validation over clean and corrupted data ]
         a.
 The outputs/results are stored in ptge_spaze_comparison_results.csv
-  4. Execute ptge-spaze-evaluation-on-varied-callibration-params.ipynb
+  5. Execute ptge-spaze-evaluation-on-varied-callibration-params.ipynb
         b.
 The outputs/results are stored in ptge_spaze_robustness_results.csv